imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 board file, relating to the toolchain, or from the fuego system itself.

-The name of the argument is appended to the end of the test name to form the environment variable for the test.
-This can then be used in the base script as arguments to the test program (or for any other use).
+The name of the variable is appended to the end of the test name to form the environment variable that is used by the test.
+The environment variable name is converted to all uppercase.
+This environment variable can be used in the ``fuego_test.sh`` as an argument to the test program, or in any other way desired.

 Example
 =============

-In this hello-world example, here is what the actual program invocation looks like.
-This is an excerpt from the base script for this test (``/home/jenkins/tests/Functional.hello_world/hello_world.sh``).
+In this hello-world example, the program invocation (by ``fuego_test.sh``) uses the variable ``$FUNCTIONAL_HELLO_WORLD_ARG``.
+Below is an excerpt from ``/fuego-core/tests/Functional.hello_world/fuego_test.sh``.

 ::